St Johann, Salzburg and the Austrian Alps

 Another popular destination is the Stiegel- Brauwelt, here discover the fascinating world of beer brewing and learn the history and the process of creation for this famous beverage.
 Afterwards, why not try some of the local produce in the museum's on site restaurant and bar area?

 Afterwards, you could stroll through the Old Town and visit the ancestral home of composer Wolfgang Amadeus Mozart; both his birthplace and his former home can be found in the city and are now interesting museums showcasing the life, works and mind of this fantastic musical genius, whilst his statue, the Mozartplatz, can be found close to the Slazach River.
+Tonight we enjoy a farewell dinner at the hotel.

 We travel to Wörgl (Standard Class) before continuing via Munich to Cologne.
 The following day, we continue on to Brussels, transferring for the Eurostar to London.